The Behavioral

 Sign & Chain

 An Ed25519-signed, SHA-256 hash-chained entry is written.
-Alter any record — every subsequent link breaks.
+Alter any record and every subsequent link breaks.

 Forward